y4riss/eval/README.md

 make
 ```

-if everything is ok, the following message would appear :
+if everything is ok, the following message should appear :
 ```
 eval created
 ```